vercre/vc/docs/src/api/issuance/provders.md

 Each provider implements its corresponding trait, as defined in [`vercre-vci`](https://github.com/vercre/vercre/tree/main/vercre-vci).

-Each provider is defined by a trait that must be implemented by the library user.
+Each provider is defined by a trait that must be implemented by the library user, as outlined below.

+## Issuance Providers

 ### Client